jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   are also unlocked for your army to use.

   ### Alaitoc:
+  _Note/TODO: Consider replacing the ability and relic with those from 9th edition codex._

   - **\[Ability] Fieldcraft:** While a model in this unit is more than 12" away from an enemy model, if it would be considered Completely Visible from the point of view of that enemy model, it is considered Partially Obscured instead, and if it would be considered Partially Obscured, it is considered Heavily Obscured instead.
 In addition, when this unit